Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 You can go through dozens of scanners and find that many of them carry all kinds of bells and whistles you don’t need—and, unfortunately, jack up the price.
 What you’re looking for is something simple: a few buttons wired to a scanner.
 Sound about right?
 The best home scanner in that case is the Canon CanoScan Lide 300.

 For the occasional document and photo scanning need, this flatbed scanner provides all the necessary functions necessary as an easy-to-use, budget option.
+But for mobile professionals, the best option is the scanner in reviewed in the Brother DS 620 lightweight compatible review.

 Starting with quality, the Canon CanoScan Lide 300 is packing some really good image quality.
 In most cases, having 2400×2400 DPI resolution is a bit overkill, but that increased quality helps to avoid pixelation if and when you need to crop and enlarge.
 For comparison, our top three entries all have a DPI resolution of 600, which is just a fraction of what the Lide 300 provides.
 It does not, however, have an automatic document feeder.
 It scans as fast as you can slide a new sheet in.
+On the other hand, you can click the Fujitsu scansnap ix1500 review to learn about a scanner that does fast 30ppm color scanning.

 Like any personal scanner, it needs to be small, compact, perhaps easily stored.
 This color image scanner happens to be both, though not quite as compact as a Doxie Go SE or Brother Mobile Color Page Scanner DS-620 and more in line with an Fujitsu ScanSnap S1300i in terms of size.
 With dimensions of 14.50 x 9.90 x 1.70 inches, you won’t have trouble finding space for it or storing it.